 2002: Paul McCartney marries Heather Mills at Castle Leslie in County Monaghan, Ireland.

-2003: Adam Ant was arrested after going berserk and stripping off in a London cafe.
+2003: Adam Ant is arrested after going berserk and stripping off in a London cafe.
 The former 1980s pop star had also thrown stones at neighbour’s homes smashing windows.

-2005:Led Zeppelin guitarist/producer Jimmy Page was awarded an OBE in the Queen’s birthday honours list.
+2005:Led Zeppelin guitarist/producer Jimmy Page is awarded an OBE in the Queen’s birthday honours list.

 2006: Jersey Boys & The History Boys win at the Tony Awards.
 On the same day, Rafa Nadal wins his second straight French Open singles title, beating Roger Federer 1-6, 6-1, 6-4, 7-6.